DocSavage/shellserver/README.md

 shellserver
 ===========

-Simple presentation server for HTML-based tools like reveal.js and Google I/O slide templates.
-Packages html terminal, web server, and shell proxy.
+Simple file and terminal proxy server for HTML-based preentation tools.
+The shellserver system comes equipped with support for reveal.js, impress.js, and Google I/O 2012 template slides.
+An example template file for each is available at the root directory..

 ## Approach